 Plan out your meals ahead of time and compile your grocery shopping list before you head out.
 Not only does this save money, it also saves a world of frustration, and makes it easier to feed yourself right when you’re hungry.
 Prep your meals when you can, since having something you can just throw in the oven with minimal fuss makes it all the more easier to follow a new diet.
 With the right planning, you will have plenty of delicious plant-based meals to choose from.

 Figure out healthy snacks too.
 I cannot tell you the number of times I’ve been saved from making very poor decisions by having snacks around the house that’ll satisfy a sudden craving for something fatty, salty, or sweet.
 Fruits go a long way towards sweet cravings, and a handful of nuts or some homemade guacamole and wheat cracker chips kill the salty cravings pretty quick.

 Changing to a plant-based diet can be very, very overwhelming.
 Unless you’re one of those people who can stick with an all-or-nothing change, don’t be afraid of taking it one step at a time and turning to resources.

 I had the best luck going whole-foods first and then moving to all plant-based foods afterward.
 Honestly, this was mostly because I absolutely love cheese, and I knew I wouldn’t be able to cut out fatty foods, added sugars, and cheese.
 Oh, and let me tell you, cheese was the hardest.
-To help break my cheese addiction, I read The Cheese Trap by Neal Barnard, M.D.
-This helped me understand why I was so addicted to cheese and reinforced the benefits of going dairy free.
+To help break my cheese addiction, I listened to The Cheese Trap by Neal Barnard, M.D.
+This helped me understand why I was so addicted to cheese and reinforced the benefits of going dairy-free.

 Going slowly also gives you time to figure out what foods you love.
 From there, it gets a lot easier; you can surround yourself with foods that you can binge guilt-free, and foods you can look forward to eating.